Active-set Methods for Submodular Minimization Problems: Ordered Partitions and Isotonic Regression

-\subsection{Checking optimality of a basic ordered partition}
+\subsection{Checking Optimality of a Basic Ordered Partition}

-Given a basic ordered partition $\mathcal{A}$, the associated $w \in \rb^n$ is optimal for the TV problem in \eq{tv} if and only if $s = u - w \in B(F)$ due to optimality conditions in \eq{tvdual}, which can be checked by minimizing the submodular function $F \!-\!s$.
+Given a basic ordered partition $\mathcal{A}$, the associated $w \in \rb^n$ obtained from \eq{isotonic} is optimal for the TV problem in \eq{tv} if and only if $s = u - w \in B(F)$ due to optimality conditions in \eq{tvdual}, which can be checked by minimizing the submodular function $F \!-\!s$.
 For a basic partition, a more efficient algorithm is available.

 By repeated application of submodularity, we have for all sets $C \subseteq V$, if $C_i = C \cap A_i$: